 Each campus provides a wealth of College Readiness information, as well as a dedicated College Relations Director who is an expert in helping guide & assist you on your college prep path.
+Our graduation rates are some of the highest in Arizona, and 99% of our scholars go on to higher education; the majority with scholarships!
+Select the campuses listed below for specific information.
+For general info, please reference resources below:

 Frequently Asked Questions: